 - Children's Hospital Colorado Burn Camps Program

 Children's Colorado and Cheley Burn Camp, one of five medical specialty camps provided by Children's Colorado that combines a multidisciplinary medical team and outdoor specialists was the first of its kind in the nation.
 The camps are designed specifically for children and young adults who have sustained a burn injury.
 The camps offer children an opportunity to grow and develop through a series of interconnected programs that foster their ability to try new things.
 Kids get a chance to participate in fun outdoor activities while building trust within themselves and with others.

 - Children’s Family Health Library

-Children's Hospital Colorado’s main campus location offers a Family Health Library to provide information in broad areas such a parenting, child development and medical diagnosis in children.
+Children's Hospital Colorado’s Anschutz Medical Campus location offers a Family Health Library to provide information in broad areas such a parenting, child development and medical diagnosis in children.
 Please feel free to stop by and use this great resource as you would like.